 The International Student Association (ISA) strives to involve international and U.S. students in a variety of cross-cultural activities.
-The purpose of the organization is to stimulate awareness of the multicultural nature of the world through social gatherings and field trips.
+The purpose of the organization is to build friendships and community of the world through social gatherings and field trips.